 HOW TO HELP STOP GUM DISEASE

-Fortunately, you can stop your gum disease journey in its tracks - starting with speaking to your dentist who can suggest the appropriate gum disease treatments for you.
+Fortunately, there are many ways to help stop the progression of gum disease - starting with speaking to your dentist who can suggest the appropriate gum disease treatments for you.

 You can also take some simple steps between dental check-ups to help keep your gums healthy, teeth strong and breath fresh - and reduce the impact of gum disease on your life.

-- Brush your teeth twice daily for at least two minutes with Corsodyl® Toothpaste, which is 4x more effective* at removing the main cause of bleeding gums than a regular toothpaste.
-Of people who expressed concern about gum disease's impact on their life, two in three said they had more confidence after using Corsodyl® Toothpaste for 30 days.
-The same number also reported no longer avoiding social situations or worrying about their gum health.
+- Brush your teeth twice daily for at least two minutes with Corsodyl Complete Protection Toothpaste, which is 4x more effective* at removing the main cause of bleeding gums than a regular toothpaste.

 Ask your dentist for advice on suitable treatments for you.